request/request/README.md

 * `jar` - Set to `false` if you don't want cookies to be remembered for future use or define your custom cookie jar (see examples section)

 The callback argument gets 3 arguments.
 The first is an error when applicable (usually from the http.Client option not the http.ClientRequest object).
 The second in an http.ClientResponse object.
-The third is the response body buffer.
+The third is the response body String or Buffer.

 ## Convenience methods